JankyCS/fridge-recipes/README.md

+# BROKEN FOR NOW
+The API used to retrieve recipe information is down.
+I will replace it with some other recipe API at some point but for now Fridge Recipes is broken

 # Welcome to Fridge Recipes!
 Fridge recipes is a modern day fridge-management, recipe-discovery tool to help users get inspired in the kitchen.
 Try it out [here](https://arcane-beach-51469.herokuapp.com)!